 Accounts receivable consists of the amounts owed to the District by customers for water sales, late fees, memberships and supplies paid by the District for the benefit of the customer and to be reimbursed by them, net of any allowance for loss.
-At June 30, 2014, an allowance for loss has been established of \$466.
-None was established for 2013.
+At June 30, 2015 and 2014, an allowance for loss has been established of \$602 and \$466, respectively.